Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Run a WCAG compliance test using a tool like WAVE or axe.
 2. Review any violations reported.

-**Expected Result:**  Verify that the system does not contain critical WCAG 2.1 AA accessibility issues.
+**Expected Result:** The system should not contain critical WCAG 2.1 AA accessibility issues.

+**Actual Result:** The system contains critical WCAG 2.1 AA accessibility issues (contrast ratio failing) <!--fails-->

 ---